ShreyaThapa/v2-ach-api-docs/source/includes/_customers.md

 ## List funding sources for a customer

 Retrieve a list of funding sources that belong to a Customer.
-By default, all funding sources are returned unless the `removed` querystring parameter is set to `false` in the request.
+By default, all funding sources are returned unless the `removed` query string parameter is set to `false` in the request.

 ### HTTP request
 `GET https://api.dwolla.com/customers/{id}/funding-sources`